 Sponsored by the Oregon Camellia Society, City of Newberg, Chehalem Garden Club, Chehalem Cultural Center

 Open every Wednesday 1:30 p.m. to 6 p.m. from the last week in May through late September, the Newberg Farmer’s Market offers fresh local produce, flowers, food and live music.
-Located at the Newberg Cultural District behind the Library.
+Located at the Butler Property on First and Howard St.

-The Farmers Market is a project of the Newberg Downtown Coalition and is sponsored by Providence Newberg Medical Center.
+The Farmers Market is a project of the Newberg Downtown Coalition.

 For many years, First Street in downtown Newberg has transformed into Trick or Treat Street with merchants handing out treats to costume-clad children.
 In 2014, the Coalition coordinated the event which attracted thousands of kids and parents for the largest downtown event of the year.
 Read about the huge turnout for 2010 Halloween in the Newberg Graphic.

 201 7 kicks Halloween off with Trick or Treat Street once again, transforming Downtown into a spooky avenue for parents and kids to come have a spectacular evening.
 Once again we’ll host a Jack O’ Lantern display so make sure to carve out your best pumpkin for the event!

 Holiday Tree Lighting